What Vicki Offers

 Be 100% Ready but 100% Relaxed

-By observing the horse, working with them in the round pen, journaling, and practicing short guided meditations, Horse(wo)manship participants learn that horses can be the greatest teachers in the lessons of our lives.
-In my experience watching horses, they work through these very same themes within their own herds, and to become a horsewoman is to become a part of their herd.
+By observing the horse, working with them in the round pen, journaling, and practicing short guided meditations, Horse(wo)manship participants learn that horses can be the greatest teachers for the lessons of our lives.
 In the Horse(wo)manship work, we learn about and actually practice working through the challenging themes in our lives that keep us from living a life of lightness, freedom, and full presence in our authentic selves.

 Traditional Riding Lessons and Guided Trail Rides